qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 ### Actions

-An _Action_ is what operation a user wants to perform on a resource in the Qlik Associative Engine.
+An _Action_ is what operation a user wants to perform on a resource in Qlik Associative Engine.
 The actions are:

 | Action | Description |
 | -------| ----------- |